harrystevens4/c-code/docs/daemon-core.md

 This function is for server sockets only, if you wish to close a client socket, use `close(socket)` provided by `unilib.h`.
 It removes the file used for the socket and closes the connection.
 Used to clean up after you are done with the server.

-Returns 0 on successfull completion.
+Returns 0 on successful completion.

 ### `int send_string(int socket, const char *string)`